1996–1997 strikes in South Korea: Impact

 Workers in manufacturing still had a lifetime guarantee to their job in that layoffs were illegal, which was completely unheard of in the western world.
 In addition manufacturing workers in South Korea were among the best paid in Asia.
-This only lasted until December 2, 1997, when the South Korean government was forced to ask the international Monetary Fund for 57 billion dollars due to a series of foreign exchange and financial crises.
-This forced South Korea to adopt more western labor policies in order to remain competitive with foreign companies and because of an International Monetary Fund led structural adjustment plan.
+This only lasted until December 2, 1997, when the South Korean government was forced to ask the International Monetary Fund for $57 billion due to a series of foreign exchange and financial crises.
+This forced South Korea to adopt more western labor policies in order to remain competitive with foreign companies and because of an International Monetary Fund–led structural adjustment plan.